Learning to Generate Grounded Visual Captions without Localization Supervision: Method

 \section{Method}

-\textbf{Notation.} For a visual captioning task, we denote the input image as $I$ (or input video as $V$) and the target sentence as $S$.
+\textbf{Notation.} For the visual captioning task we have pairs of target sentences and images (or videos).
 Each image (or video) is represented by spatial feature map(s) extracted by a ResNet-101 model and a bag of regions obtained from Faster-RCNN~\cite{ren2015faster} as $\bm{R}=[\bm{r}_1, \bm{r}_2, ..., \bm{r}_N] \in \mathbb{R}^{d \times N}$.
 The target sentence is represented as a sequence of one-hot vectors $\bm{y}_t^* \in \mathbb{R}^{s}$, where $T$ is the sentence length, $t \in 1, 2, ..., T$, and $s$ is the dictionary size.